 - Wear breezy, loose cotton or linen clothing that breathes and allows sweat to air dry quickly.

-You can even separate your folds with absorbent cotton cloth.
-Avoid synthetic and thick fabrics that don't allow your sweat to air dry.
+- Avoid synthetic and thick fabrics that don't allow your sweat to air dry.

 - Stay cool and say 'yes' to things that reduce stress and anxiety to decrease sweating.

-- If clotrimazole cream alone does not start to decrease the redness within a few days, I then have patients add a thin layer of 1% hydrocortisone cream after applying clotrimazole.
+If clotrimazole cream doesn’t reduce redness within a few days, I ask patients to add a thin layer of 1% hydrocortisone cream after applying clotrimazole.
 However, I tell them to stop using hydrocortisone as soon as possible because it can thin the skin.